-Is the City Legally Responsible If a Pothole Damages My Car?
+Can I Sue the City If a Pothole Damaged My Car?

 When a Road Is Poorly Maintained Resulting In Vehicle Damage the Local Municipality May Be Liable.
 The Municipality to Take Reasonable Steps When Maintaining Roads.
 When Suing a Municipality, Special Notice Periods May Apply.

 Understanding the Legal Duties Upon Municipalities For the Maintenance and Repair of Roads Including Potholes